 Goldilocks and the Three Scanners: How to Tell Which Overhead Scanning System is “Just Right”

 As far as making choices go, Goldilocks had it easy.
 All her options were laid out in front of her to simply eat, sit and sleep her way to finding which porridge, chair and bed best fit her needs.
 If all options were laid out before us when faced with making a comparative choice, finding the best fit for any consumer would be as easy as savoring perfectly-tempered porridge.
-Alas, within the scanning market – in this case overhead scanners – it’s not easy to display all the choices and simply pick the best.
+Alas, within the document scanning market – in this case overhead scanners – it’s not easy to display all the choices and simply pick the best.
 The varieties of scanning models each promise different specifications – various bed sizes, resolution capabilities and software functions.
 The options are so expansive that even the most thorough of trade shows, on-site demos or site visits can still leave many options off the menu.

 For nearly two decades, Crowley has been the sole North American distributor of Zeutschel planetary (overhead) scanners.
 This 20 years of experience has led us to an in-depth understanding of finding the “just right” overhead scanner for nearly every challenge.